Objectives of the Program

 - Receive a recommendation and approval from their parents and school to participate in the program.

 - Possess an accrued grade point average of 2.75, based on a 4.0 system.

-- Complete the application form according to the instructions.
-You must have the signatures of a parent or guardian and your principal or guidance counselor.
-The application form requires you to write an essay.
+- You must have the signatures of a parent or guardian and your principal or guidance counselor.

 A Selection Committee will choose participants for the program based on interest in learning about leadership, interest in learning about the community, commitment to positive self-growth, and demonstrated leadership ability.
 The committee will evaluate applicants to determine that participation will not adversely affect future academic work.
 Selection procedures will include: